 Gift Basket Spring Cleaning: It’s Time

-How much of your gift basket inventory is unused, unpacked, forgotten, or collecting dust?
+How much of your gift basket inventory is still in original boxes or collecting dust?

 Be honest before answering this question, and don’t put your head in the sand if there’s lots to check in your studio.
 You’re not alone.

 It’s wonderful that each day you have the ability to audit your inventory.
 This is a process that ought to be completed at least once a year.
-Unfortunately, such an audit can get overlooked because it’s tedious, unglamorous, and a seeming waste of time.
-It’s really a review of wasted money, a fact that you don’t want to realize but must own up to in order to do better in the future.
+Unfortunately, such an audit can get forgotten because it’s tedious, unglamorous, and a seeming waste of time.
+It’s really a review of spending mistakes, a fact that you don’t want to realize but must own up to in order to do better in the future.

-I began to get serious about my inventory’s spring cleaning when I started looking at my personal wardrobe.
+I got serious about my inventory’s spring cleaning after reviewing my personal wardrobe.
 You know how you can accumulate so many articles of clothing and shoes that you buy duplicates without recognizing what you already own.

 The same is true about gift basket products.
 You buy certain types of ribbon, enhancements, and baskets, returning to your studio to find the same items already in stock.
 What a waste!
 That won’t happen if you take the time to complete a review.